 According to the Criminal Code, impaired driving (the compromised ability to drive vehicles) to any degree due to alcohol, drugs or the combination of both is strictly prohibited.
 Even if you are legally authorized to take cannabinoids by a healthcare practitioner, you can still face penalties and criminal charges if your ability to drive has been impaired.
 Therefore, it is your responsibility to ensure you are not impaired while driving.

-Four hours after inhalation
+Six hours after inhalation.

-Six hours after oral ingestion
+Eight hours after oral ingestion.

 Can I travel with cannabinoids?